joactr/AnnoTheia/README.md

 - minMethod: Analyzes the video with a sliding window taking into account only the central frame (very slow) (default: False)
 - smoothWindowSize: Postprocessing sliding window size (in frames) for score smoothing (default: 11)

+### Requirements:
+- FFMPEG
+- VLC MEDIA PLAYER
+- Python libraries found in requirements.txt
+    - Can be installed with `pip install -r requirements.txt`

 ## GUI:
 ![Graphical user interface of AnnoTheia](./resources/interface.png)